UK finance study says harsh rules would crimp EU growth

 A group of euro zone countries have pledged to tax stock, bond and derivatives market transactions from 2016 though technical difficulties have delayed the project.

-The study said Europe's financial services sector currently employs 6.4 million people and generates 731 billion euros ($814 billion) in gross value added.
+The study said Europe's financial services sector currently employs 6.4 million people and generates 731 billion euros (522 billion pounds) in gross value added.

 (Reporting by Huw Jones; Editing by Keith Weir)